 If you’re hormones are troublesome and you’re suffering from persistent skin problems then milk, cheese and yogurt from cows dairy is one of the first things you need to cut back on.
-According to the American Journal of Dermatology, cows milk contains, on average, 60 different hormones which are present in all types of dairy; pasteurised, grass-fed, homogenised, raw, organic, yogurt, cheese etc – there’s basically no escaping the acne causing hormones in cow milk!
+According to the American Journal of Dermatology, cows milk contains, on average, 60 different hormones which are present in all types of cow dairy; pasteurised, grass-fed, homogenised, raw, organic, yogurt, cheese etc.

 Cows dairy is problematic for acne because it contains highly inflammatory A1 casein.
 A1 casein should be avoided by anyone who suffers from acne or any sort of hormonal issues such as endometriosis, PCOS and even just chronic PMS.
 However, Goats, Ewe and Buffalo dairy contain A2 casein and most women don’t suffer the same inflammatory response as cows dairy.
 It’s one of those things that you’re going to have to try it and see how you get on.
 I recently read on this post by Lara Briden that if you used to suffer with regular ear/throat infections as a child, it’s a very good indicator to whether you can or can’t tolerate dairy.
 Those who suffered with upper respiratory infections as a child should avoid dairy completely as those childhood infections “were driven by A1 casein, and in adulthood, the same immune-disruption manifests as other inflammatory conditions.”
 (L.Briden, 2013)